Table of Contents

 d.
 Rise in the salt content of soil or salinity of soil

-The concentration of these alkali salts present in the root zone of the crop has corroding effects on the roots, which reduces the osmotic activities of the plants and checks the plant growth and the plants ultimately fades away.
+The concentration of these alkali salts present in the root zone of the crop has corroding effects on the roots, which reduces the osmotic activities of the plants and checks the plant growth, and the plants ultimately fade away.
 Such soils are called saline soils and the process of deposition of salts is called salinity of the soil.

 e.
 Fall in soil temperature